gxglhyy/lean_sklearn/README.md

 # lean_sklearn
-my practice and translation about sklearn
+my practice and translation about sklearn.

+## dependency
+* Jupyter